-Bronchiolitis is a chest infection that affects your child’s ability to breathe freely.
+Bronchiolitis is a chest infection that can affect your child’s ability to breathe freely.
 It usually affects children under 12 months of age and can be more severe in babies that were born prematurely.

 What causes bronchiolitis?

 Bronchiolitis is caused by inflammation in the very small airways that deliver air to the lungs (the bronchioles).

-It is a viral infection usually caused by the respiratory syncytial virus (RSV).
+It is a viral infection often caused by the respiratory syncytial virus (RSV).
 The airways become clogged with fluid and mucus, making it hard for your baby to breathe and obtain enough oxygen.

 The virus is spread in small droplets produced by talking, coughing or sneezing and also by contact with objects that carry the virus.